vaibhavjagdale/Cypress_TAF1/README.md

 ### Running the tests

-- To run test on local `npm run local`
+- To run test on local `npm run cypress:smoke-test`